Conduritol-β-Epoxide (CBE)-Induced Gaucher Disease

-Gaucher disease (GD) is the most common lysosomal storage disorder.
-The main pathological hallmark is the intracellular accumulation of glucosylceramide and glucosphingosine as a result of reduced glucocerebrosidase (GCase) enzyme activity due to mutations in the β-glucocerebrosidase gene (GBA).
+Gaucher disease is the most common lysosomal storage disorder.
+The main pathological hallmark is the intracellular accumulation of glucosylceramide and glucosphingosine resulting from a reduced glucocerebrosidase (GCase) enzyme activity due to mutations in the β-glucocerebrosidase gene (GBA).

 Figure 1.
 Cortical astrocytosis and activated microglia of CBE-treated mice.
-GFAP (A) and CD11b (B) immunoreactive (IR) area in percent. n = 9 per group; unpaired t-test; Mean + SEM. ***p<0.001.
-Representative images of cortical tissue of vehicle-treated or CBE-treated mice.
-Note the occurrence of extremely enlarged microglia (arrowhead) and increased GFAP in CBE-treated mice.
+GFAP (A) and CD11b (B) immunoreactive (IR) area in percent. n = 9 per group; unpaired t-test; mean + SEM. ***p<0.001.
+Representative images of cortical tissue of CBE-treated or vehicle-treated mice.
+Note the occurrence of extremely enlarged microglia (arrowhead) and increased GFAP signal in CBE-treated mice.

 QPS Neuropharmacology offers a custom-tailored study design for the CBE-induced Gaucher disease mouse model, and we are flexible to accommodate to your special interest.
 We are also happy to advise you and propose study designs.
 The CBE-induced mouse model shows a relevant Gaucher disease phenotype shortly after treatment.
 This grants a remarkable fast processing time of your Gaucher disease study.
 Furthermore, vehicle-injected wild type mice can serve as control needed for proper study design.